-The whole weaving form showing the tail section
+The whole weaving form showing the tail section and green holding stitches still in place |

 The tail section of the weaving form is temporary and has the warp attached by holding stitches on the underside.
 There is a row of holding stitches along each side of the body that keep the warp threads in position on the curved surface.